lightster/git-repo-backup/README.md

     * `exclude_pattern` — A regular expression that will be passed to `preg_grep`.
 Any repositories that match the regular expression will be excluded from the list of repositories to be backed up.
     * `exclude_forks` — A boolean to determine if forked repositories should be backed up.
 By default forks are included.

-    While none of the pattern filter options are required, at least one pattern set must be required.
+    While none of the pattern filter options are required, at least one pattern set must be provided.
 That is, to backup all repositories a blank pattern set must be provided:

         'patterns' => array(
             'all' => array(